wayneashleyberry/wunderline/README.md

 the client id and an access token locally.
 You can create a new application [here](https://developer.wunderlist.com/apps/new).

+When creating an application you will be asked for an app url and an auth callback url, you can just use dummy values for these.

 Once that's done, create a `.wunderlist-clirc` in your home directory that looks like so: